r-lib/testthat/revdep/failures.md

 ### CRAN

 ```
-* using log directory ‘/tmp/workdir/smartdata/old/smartdata.Rcheck’
+* using log directory ‘/tmp/workdir/shattering/old/shattering.Rcheck’
 * using R version 4.0.3 (2020-10-10)
 * using platform: x86_64-pc-linux-gnu (64-bit)
 * using session charset: UTF-8
 * using options ‘--no-manual --no-build-vignettes’
-* checking for file ‘smartdata/DESCRIPTION’ ...
+* checking for file ‘shattering/DESCRIPTION’ ...
 OK
-* this is package ‘smartdata’ version ‘1.0.3’
+* this is package ‘shattering’ version ‘1.0.6’
 * package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
 ERROR
-Package required but not available: ‘adaptiveGPCA’
+Package required but not available: ‘NMF’

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.